Information

 • Monitoring children’s attendance and liaising with parents who experience difficulties

-• Overseeing the school’s Welfare Provision, including positive behaviour support, the writing of Individual Behaviour Plans and ELSA support
+• Overseeing the school’s Welfare Provision, including emotional and mental health support, possitive behaviour support, the writing of Individual Behaviour Plans and the school’s Thrive approach

 • Liaising with outside agencies such as Primary Behaviour Services and CAMHS